 Another day means more e-cigarette scams to warn you about.
 Today it’s Lift Vapor doing business as Smoke Star.
 (We can only hope that our scam report on Lift Vapor caused them to change their name and perhaps one day they will just give up and get a respectable job somewhere.)
 Like all the others, Smoke Star (Lift Vapor) promises one thing and delivers another.
 Here are just some of the problems we have with this miserable company.

-The 14-Day Trial Period – The Terms and Conditions page indicates, as all the others do, that this trial period begins the moment you place the order so that by the time you get your starter kit you’ll barely have time to try it before you’re stuck with it.
+The 14-Day Trial Period – This trial period begins the moment you place the order so that by the time you get your starter kit you’ll barely have time to try it before you’re stuck with it.
 When I received the email inviting me to take advantage of this truly amazing product I took a look at the website and began to sign up for the program (it’s the only way you’ll see the $4.95 shipping fee) and on the following page they show you the “normal” shipping cost to be $12.95, but because I signed up I was given an $8.00 shipping discount.
 I feel special.

 … Which leads to…